 Have You Lost Your Swing

 One of my favorite movies of all time is Bagger Vance.
 Set in the Savannah, Georgia, post WWI.
-Directed by Robert Redford, it stars Charlize Theron, Will Smith as Bagger Vance (God on earth) who appears out of nowhere, to rescue battle weary, local golf hero, Captain Ranulph Junah (Matt Damon).
+Directed by Robert Redford, it stars Charlize Theron, Will Smith as Bagger Vance (God on earth) who appears out of nowhere, to rescue battle weary, local golf hero, Captain Ranulph Junuh (Matt Damon).

 Junuh is the favorite son of Savannah, Georgia, and a noteworthy golfer.
 From a wealthy family, the beautiful Adele Invergordon (Charlize Theron) was Junuh’s girlfriend before he went off to war.
-While serving as a captain in the US Army during World War I, Junuh is traumatized when his entire company is wiped out in battle.
-Though he earns the Medal of Honor, he disappears after the war, returning to Georgia years later to live a shadowy life as a drunk, golf being just a distant memory.

 At the start of the Great Depression (circa 1930[5]), Adele is trying to recover her family’s lost fortune by holding a four-round, two-day exhibition match between Bobby Jones (Joel Gretsch) and Walter Hagen (Bruce McGill), the best golfers of the era, with a grand prize of $10,000, at a golf resort her father opened as the Depression struck.
 However, she needs a local participant to generate local interest.